KOINSLOT-Inc/kywy/docs/tutorials/maze/index.md

 - Adding your own sprites and images
 - Understanding the game structure

+Ask questions, share your creations, and discuss with others on the discord:
 <a href="https://discord.gg/zAYym57Fy6"><img alt="Discord" src="https://img.shields.io/discord/1172988360063725629?style=for-the-badge&logo=discord" /></a>

 ## What You'll Learn